DNelson35/JumpDir/ReadMe.md

 ### Known Limitations

+### v0.1.0-alpha
    - **Ignored Files**: The current implementation includes a list of specific files and directories to ignore (e.g., `node_modules`) to speed up the search.
 This list is located in `search.go`.
    - **Permission Issues**: The tool does not yet handle directories that require special permissions to read.
 This may be addressed in future updates as it’s not considered critical for the tool's intended purpose.
+### v0.2.0-alpha
+   As of this version the installer will now grab a config file and download it to the jumpdir-bin called config.json. this aims to correct the above limitations form the v0.1.0-alpha release. in the config file you can set folders you would like to ignore such as third party application directories and dependencies managers such as node_modules

 Thank you for your understanding and support!